Francisco-Javier-Fabian/Francisco-Javier-Fabian/README.md

  <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 30px></picture>&nbsp;***About me***

-I am Full Stack Developer focused on scalable, high-impact solutions, with experience in HTML, CSS, JavaScript, Node.js, React, Tailwind and MongoDB.
-Data Science student with strong skills in Python, SQL and R. Proficient in Git and GitHub.
-Analytical, results-driven and a continuous learner.
-Outside of work, I enjoy reading, drawing and sports, strengthening creativity and consistency.
+I am a Full Stack Developer focused on scalable, high-impact solutions, with experience in HTML, CSS, JavaScript, Node.js, React, Tailwind, and MongoDB.
+I am also a Data Science student with strong skills in Python, SQL, and R. I am proficient in Git and GitHub.
+Analytical, results-driven, and a continuous learner, I strive for excellence in all my projects.
+Outside of work, I enjoy reading, drawing, and sports, which help strengthen my creativity and consistency.
 * **I am interested in Web designing, machine learning, and Big Data**
 - ✅ I currently want to learn ...
   - Next js